Meet Our Team

 Jean lives in Las Vegas, Nevada where she enjoys the weather and volunteers with the Nevadans for the Common Good, advocating for caregivers and elders in southern Nevada.
 She spends her leisure time with her husband Art, her dog Max, her cat Molly, and a 50+-year-old desert tortoise named Myrtle.

 Amira T. Fahoum

-Amira T. Fahoum, Director of Marketing and Director of Operations, Northwest Region, spent eight years working her way through a variety of positions for a national senior living management company before spreading her wings at an international not-for-profit association in the education technology field.
+Amira T. Fahoum, Director of Operations, Northwest Region, spent eight years working her way through a variety of positions for a national senior living management company before spreading her wings at an international not-for-profit association in the education technology field.
 While she gained valuable experience, she realized her true passions are in senior living.

 Amira is a graduate of the University of Washington and lives in Eugene, Oregon with her husband, Michael.
-When not working you’ll find her on the golf course, running, volunteering for road runs, volunteering for the board of Oregon Contemporary Theatre (sometimes performing too), guiding college students as Co-Chapter Advisor for the Evans Scholars program, or traveling around the world.
+When not working you’ll find her on the golf course, running, volunteering for road runs, working with college students as Co-Chapter Advisor for the U of O Evans Scholars program, or traveling around the world.

 Amira has a passion for experiencing everything life can offer and creating meaningful experiences for others.
 She’s happiest when she can make others smile.
 Helping elders be comfortable, have purpose and enjoy life to the fullest is her mission.